What Is a Miniature Garden Called — Types, Names, and How to Start One

 Closed Terrariums — Self-Watering Ecosystems

 A closed terrarium has a lid.
-Moisture evaporates from the soil, condenses on the glass walls, and drips back down into the substrate.
+Moisture evaporates from the soil, condenses on the glass walls, drips back down into the substrate.
 It waters itself.
-If you’re the type of person who forgets to water plants (no judgment — I am also that person), a closed terrarium is genuinely life-changing.
+If you’re the type of person who forgets plants exist for two weeks at a stretch — no judgment, I am also that person — a closed terrarium is genuinely life-changing.

 Best plants for closed terrariums: ferns, mosses, nerve plant (Fittonia), and peperomia.
-These are all tropical, humidity-loving plants that thrive in that sealed, steamy environment.
-A 5-inch glass jar from IKEA — specifically the KORKEN jar with lid, which costs about $4 — is a perfect starter vessel.
+All tropical, all humidity-loving, all perfectly suited to that sealed steamy environment.
+The IKEA KORKEN jar with lid — about $4 — is an ideal starter vessel.
+Probably the most beginner-friendly entry point in this entire hobby.

 Open Terrariums — For Succulents and Cacti

-Open terrariums have no lid, which means lower humidity and better airflow.
-These are ideal for succulents, cacti, air plants, and haworthia — plants that absolutely hate sitting in moisture.
-You water them occasionally, about every two to three weeks, and otherwise ignore them.
-They reward neglect.
+Open terrariums might be the best option for most beginners, as this style of miniature garden requires almost no hands-on maintenance.
+That is because succulents, cacti, air plants, and haworthia — all perfect candidates here — actively prefer being ignored.
+Lower humidity, better airflow, watering every two to three weeks.
 Geometric open terrariums made of glass and metal frames are everywhere right now, with decent starter options on Amazon in the $15–$25 range.

-The substrate layering matters for both types: drainage layer of pebbles at the bottom, activated charcoal to prevent bacterial growth, then your growing medium.
+The substrate layering matters for both types: drainage pebbles at the bottom, a thin layer of activated charcoal, then your growing medium.
 Skip the charcoal and you’ll eventually have a smell problem.
-I skipped the charcoal once.
-I do not skip the charcoal anymore.
+I skipped the charcoal once — in a closed jar I kept on my desk — and discovered the problem about three weeks later.
+Do not skip the charcoal.

 Bonsai and Zen Gardens

-These two sit at a higher level of commitment than fairy gardens or terrariums — not impossibly so, but worth knowing before you dive in.
+These two sit at a higher level of commitment than fairy gardens or terrariums — not impossibly so, but worth knowing before you go buying things.

 Bonsai Gardens — Living Sculpture

-Bonsai is a Japanese art form that translates roughly to “planted in a container.”
-It’s the practice of growing a tree in miniature through careful pruning, wiring, and training over years — sometimes decades.
+Bonsai is a Japanese art form — the word translates roughly to “planted in a container” — built around growing a tree in miniature through careful pruning, wiring, and training over years.
+Sometimes decades.
 A mature bonsai isn’t just a plant.
-It’s a living sculpture with history built into its shape.
+It’s a living sculpture with real history built into its shape.
+That’s what makes bonsai endearing to us in a way that’s hard to explain to people who haven’t experienced it.

 The skill ceiling is high.
 The satisfaction ceiling is higher.